wHO WE ARE

 OUR GROWING PRACTICES

-We use organic growing methods and never use any chemical fertilizers or pesticides.
-We are learning to use biologically intensive agriculture principles to sustainably achieve high yields from our very small growing space.
+ur produce is Certified Naturally Grown (CNG), which means that we use organic growing methods and never use any synthetic fertilizers, pesticides, herbicides, or GMOs.
+The main difference between organic certification and CNG is that CNG relies on peer-to-peer inspections by other CNG growers and is more focused on transparency and direct relationships.
+To learn more about CNG produce standards please visit www.cngfarming.org/produce.
+We are also learning to use biologically intensive agriculture principles to sustainably achieve high yields from our very small growing space.
 As a first generation farm, we are constantly researching innovations in farming, trying new techniques, and learning as we grow.
 Some of our favorite models and farmers from whom we've learned include: Green City Acres (Curtis Stone) in Kelowna, British Colombia, Les Jardins de la Grelinette (Jean Martin-Fortier) in Quebec, Polyface Farms in Swope, VA, and the SPIN Farming models.

 We source our compost locally from Veteran Compost and buy the majority of our seeds from these great seed companies:Johnny's Selected Seeds (ME); Mountain Valley Seeds (UT); Todd's Seeds (MI); and Southern Exposure Seed Exchange (VA).